 Beginning Archery Week 6: Claire Pusatere

 Hike the Heldeberg Workshop!
-Spend your week hiking and exploring the fields, woods and pond areas of the Workshop.
-Learn some basic safety and survival skills, such as building a campfire, making a survival shelter, preparing a meal, using a compass and reading basic trail maps.
-We may even take a field trip to Thatcher Park for more hiking!
-You will need to wear comfortable hiking shoes or sneakers and pack rain gear, water bottle and snacks into a light daypack.
+Spend your week hiking and exploring the fields, woods, swamp and pond areas of the Workshop Land.
+Learn what to do and what not to do when out hiking, whether on the Workshop Land or elsewhere with friends and family.
+Learn some basic safety and survival skills such as building a campfire, making a survival shelter and reading basic trail maps.
+We will even take a field trip towards the end of the week to Thatcher Park for more hiking adventures!
+You will need to wear comfortable hiking shoes or sneakers, as we will do a lot of hiking.
+Students should also have a small daypack that can hold a raincoat, a water bottle and snacks for each day’s adventure.

 Come learn the joy of GeoCaching!
 Geocaching started 18 years ago, when the US Government made the Global Positioning System (GPS) available to the general public.
 Within one day someone used the technology to hide a small cache and post those coordinates online – 3 days later it had been found twice!
 Right now there are over 2.5 million geocaches and 6 million geocachers worldwide.
 In this course, we will explore the various tools of geocaching, while searching the grounds of Heldeberg Workshop on a plethora of adventures seeking out caches ….from nanos to multis.
 One of the days we will take a field trip to find real life Geos (most likely in Thacher Park).